marrlab/DomainLab/docs/doc_benchmark.md

   (mandatory)
   - `distribution`: specifies the distribution used for sampling, must be specified for each hyperparameter (for available distributions see section below)
+  - `step`: "step-size" (float) of the grid.
+Only points lying on the grid can be sampled. `0` means that each real number represents a grid point and thus, can be sampled.

 ### Hyperparameter sampling